humanapp/user-interface-base/README.md

 with `add()` or `addCentered()`.
 The screen will arrange it, register its focus targets, route input to it, and render it each frame.

-## 6. Open A Numeric Keypad
+## 7. Open A Numeric Keypad

-micro:bit apps UI includes a modal keypad for number entry.
+**micro:bit apps UI** includes a modal keypad for number entry.
 Open it from a screen, then handle the result in `onResult`.

 ```ts